2009 Ashes series: Second Test

 Having bowled Australia out for 215, England decided not to enforce the follow on.
 In England's 2nd Innings, openers Strauss and Cook started brightly as they looked to score quick runs to increase their lead in the match.
 After reaching 32 in 42 balls, Cook was trapped LBW by spinner Nathan Hauritz while England were on 61.
 Strauss fared little better against Hauritz and was out against him shortly afterwards by a catch from Michael Clarke.
 These two wickets brought Bopara and Pietersen to the crease and also signalled a slowing of the run rate.
 This partnership lasted 28 overs when Hauritz, showing few ill-effects from his dislocated middle finger on Day 1, got another England wicket.
 Simon Katich caught Bopara for 27 from 93 balls.
 When Pietersen fell 7 overs later, caught behind to Siddle, the score 174 for 4.
 It was left to Collingwood and wicketkeeper Prior to accelerate the run-rate for England.
 Matt Prior in particular enjoyed success hitting a quick-fire 61 off 42 balls (an innings which included 9 boundaries) until he was dismissed run out by a quick piece of fielding from Marcus North.
 Upon Prior's dismissal came Andrew Flintoff, playing in his last test for England at Lord's.
 Flintoff with Collingwood made a fifty partnership in 8 overs with Collingwood reaching his half-century.
 When Collingwood was dismissed caught behind off Siddle, Stuart Broad came on as next batsman but failed to face a ball as the umpires stopped play due to rain.
 Almost immediately afterwards, heavy showers meant that play was abandoned for the day with England 311 for 6, a lead over Australia of 521.

 Play was delayed due to early showers until 11:15.
 Andrew Strauss immediately declared England's second innings closed on 311 for 6, leaving Australia a target of 522 to win in two days of play.
 England started strongly, reducing Australia to 128/5, but a counter-attack by Michael Clarke and Brad Haddin brought Australia back into the game, reaching 313/5 at the close of play, with an outside chance of reaching the target of 522.
-The highest total ever to have been reached by a test side in the fourth innings to win was 418 (West Indies vs Australia, 2002–03 at St John's).
+The highest total ever to have been reached by a test team in the fourth innings to win was 418 (West Indies vs Australia, 2002–03 at St John's).